vektra/templar/README.md

 sychronous nature means that code using them stalls while waiting for a reply.

-This means that your apps uptime and reliability and intertwinned with whatever HTTP APIs, especially SaaS ones, you use.
+This means that your apps uptime and reliability are intertwined with whatever HTTP APIs, especially SaaS ones, you use.

 templar helps you control the problem.